thoughtbot/guides/style/README.md

 1. Classes can be no longer than a hundred lines of code.
 2. Methods can be no longer than five lines of code.
-3. Pass no more than four parameters.
+3. Method calls can have no more than four parameters.
 Hash options _are_ parameters.
-4. Controllers you can only instantiate one object to do whatever it is that needs to be done.
+4. Controllers can only instantiate one object to do whatever it is that needs to be done.

    This has a couple of corollaries for views: